ulan/javascript-agent-memory/explainer.md

 Otherwise, we have the following cases:
 - **[fast]** *the total size is requested and the heap contains only one JavaScript agent consisting of same-origin realms *: in this case the implementation can simply return the heap size which is usually available as a counter.
 - **[fast]** *the API is invoked in a worker*: since each worker gets its own heap and consists of a single realm, both total size and detailed versions of the API will be fast.
-- **[slow]** *the total size is requested and the heap contains different-origin realms*: this case may require heap iteration or the implementation throws a `SecurityError` exception.
+- **[slow]** *the total size is requested and the heap contains different-origin realms*: this case may require either heap iteration, or heap segregation by origin, or accounting on allocation, or throwing a `SecurityError` exception.
+Realms trusting each other may opt-in to be treated as same-origin for the purposes of this API via `Memory-Allow-Origin` similar to [`Timing-Allow-Origin`](https://w3c.github.io/resource-timing/#sec-timing-allow-origin) or [`CORP: cross-origin`](https://github.com/whatwg/html/issues/4175#issuecomment-482734751).
-- **[slow]** *per-frame sizes are requested in a window agent*: this case may require heap iteration or the implementation throws a NotSupportedError exception.
+- **[slow]** *per-frame sizes are requested in a window agent*: require either heap iteration, or heap segregation by origin, or accounting on allocation, or throwing a `NotSupportedError` exception.

 In the slow cases, it may be possible to fold the heap iteration into the next garbage collection and thus reduce the cost of the heap iteration.
 If it is not possible, then it is probably better to throw an exception.